 The Local Land Charges register can be inspected at customer services between 9:30 am - 4pm Monday to Friday.
-In order help staff obtain the relevant part of the register in advance, you will need to provide the land charges team with an up to date plan (highlighting the property/land extent in red) no later than 12 noon the day before you would like to attend.
-The land charges team is usually able to offer you an appointment the next working day, subject to availability if booked before noon.
+To help staff obtain the relevant part of the register in advance, you will need to provide the land charges team with an up to date plan (highlighting the property/land extent in red) at least 2 clear working days before you would like to attend.

 Please email the land charges team at [email protected] to make an appointment.

-Information relating to the planning history and other planning related information (such as whether a property is in a conservation area, community infrastructure levy, assets of community value, sustainable urban drainage systems, legal notices that have been served etc) can be obtained from the Planning Services team at firstname.lastname@example.org
+Information relating to the planning history and other planning related information (such as whether a property is in a conservation area, community infrastructure levy, assets of community value, sustainable urban drainage systems, legal notices that have been served for example) can be obtained from the Planning Services team at [email protected].

 The team will respond to email requests for information and can also make the information available to be seen in person at the Town Hall by prior arrangement.
 Please email to arrange an appointment.